×

 We asked expats in Leiden what banks they use and there advice about banking.
 They advised:

 "Before retiring in Leiden, expats should be aware of the cost of living, which is higher than the national average.
 They should also research the local housing market to find a suitable place to live.
 Additionally, expats should familiarize themselves with the local healthcare system and the availability of medical services.
 It is also important to understand the local culture and customs, as well as the language, to ensure a smooth transition.
-Finally, expats should research the local job market to find out what opportunities are available for those who wish to continue working after retirement," wrote one member in Leiden.
+Finally, expats should research the local job market to find out what opportunities are available for those who wish to continue working after retirement," wrote a member in Leiden.

 Will I be able to find a job in Leiden?